 How to Diagnose a Faulty Purge Valve

-For whatever reason, most vehicles have a purge valve that is uncharacteristically easy to access and remove in comparison with most other parts.
+Regardless of the code, most vehicles have a purge valve that is relatively easy to access and remove in comparison with most other parts.
 It’s usually right on top of the engine, with one electrical connector and two hose connections.
 It usually only takes a few minutes to remove purge valves, though some are more difficult to remove than others.

 Costs of Purge Valve Replacement